cfontelar22/fontelar_christma_coding_assignment11/README.md

 **MAKING THE DOCKER FILE**

 Open your terminal and navigate to the project directory.
-Run the following command to check the status.
+Run the following command to create the Dockerfile.

 cd /path/to/fontelar_christma_coding_assignment11
-git status
+touch DockerFile

 1. **Clone the Repository:**